fbpx

 They are the typical Nordic-looking sweaters that you often see in Christmas movies, only with nicer patterns.

-I recommend this layer be high up on the neck to keep it warm, even if you will still wear a scarf on top, nobody likes to get a sore throat.
+I recommend this layer be high up on the neck to keep it warm, even if you will still wear a scarf on top (this one is a versatile and warm option), nobody likes to get a sore throat.
 Icebreaker also has great options here, but any warm wool sweater will do.

 If you wear this, you may not need a jacket / coat over it, depending on how cold you get, though these sweaters repel water but are not waterproof so they won’t help if it rains heavily.